Let’s get something straight off the top.

 Bunting has a tight relationship off the ice and nice chemistry on it with franchise star Auston Matthews — whom the organization will attempt to re-sign long-term come July 1.

-At this point, however, a Bunting return feels like a long shot.
+At this point, however, a Bunting return is highly doubtful.

-This is the winger’s chance to get paid, and with all the turmoil in Toronto, his future is low on the priority list.
+This is the winger’s chance to get paid, and with cap space slim in Toronto, his future is low on the priority list.

 11. Max Domi